MassinissaDjellouli/CTFStuff/TheGoodStuff/WEB.md

 - Inspect Debug tab
 - Inspect CSS
 - Search for /robots.txt
+  - Needs to be at the root of the website
 - If the server is apache, try /.htaccess
 - If MacOS: try /.DS_Store
 - humans.txt
 - Change user agent
+- Try every verb

 When prompted for a password:

 - Try switching request to put or post